iplanwebsites/newtab-bookmarks/README.md

 - Import URls from Freebase database
 - Thumbnail server (to replace the crappy APIs?)
 - Thumb server: mirror lots of subdomains, so we can max out the number of concurent download/pings
+- thumb server ping: make this task happen in the background.js.
 - Sync the bookmarks to a server (so we know how many users has bookmarked the same sites)
 - Backend (auth, sync, import favs from github, facebook, etc)
+- Code clean: Make modular importer objects for the different services.